 Cuisine: Asian, Chinese, Sichuan

-Keywords:: chile, chili, chili oil, condiment, homemade, Sichuan, spicy, Szechuan
+Keywords:: chili, chili oil, chinese food, condiment, Sichuan, spicy, Szechuan

 2-inchpiece fresh ginger, peeled and finely chopped